updated

 Description

-At the present time, the houses and garden that i tend host a small library and creative hub that is open and available to the community children as well as travelers that have a hunger to share their intellectual and creative gifts, and soak up the same from our end.
+At the present time, the houses and garden that i tend host a small creative center that is open and available to the community children.

-My goal with the library/creative space is to keep games, puzzles, dolls, skateboards, cooking and baking supplies and many other special activities on hand aimed at giving the children diversity in their life experience.
+The goal with the creative space is to give the children diversity in their life experience.

 My basic hope in these days of heavy cell phone usage, is to keep children connected to the magic of childhood- off line.